 - rejuvenating the skin

 Lasers work by producing a beam of light that is monochromatic (has a single wavelength).
 The beam of light produced can be focused on the specific area being treated.
-The laser beam selectively damages specific targets in the area being treated (e.g. capillaries, brown spots or tattoo pigment in the skin) allowing the area to be replaced by new cells or removed altogether—depending on the desired treatment.
+The laser beam selectively damages specific targets in the area being treated (e.g. capillaries, brown spots or tattoo pigment in the skin) allowing them to be removed altogether or the area to be replaced by new cells—depending on the desired treatment.

 Lasers are classified according to the Australian/New Zealand Standard AS/NZS IEC 60825.1:2011 Safety of laser products Part 1: Equipment classification and requirements.
-Lasers used for cosmetic purposes are typically Class 3B and Class 4 which means that measures must be taken to ensure they are used safely.
+Lasers used for cosmetic purposes are typically Class 3B and Class 4 which means that measures must be taken to control the associated hazard and ensure they are used safely.

 Intense Pulsed Light Sources (IPLs)

 As the name suggests, IPLs work by producing intense pulsed light.
 White light produced by the machine is filtered and manipulated to make its effects more specific.
 The light is, however, not as targeted and specific as with lasers.
-Therefore it produces more generalised effects on the skin, such as improvement in some forms of brown and red discolouration.
-Because of this reduced specificity, compared with lasers, it is sometimes impossible to produce only one effect on the skin thereby producing either side-benefits or undesired side effects.
+Consequently, IPLs produce more generalised effects on the skin, such as improvement in some forms of brown and red discolouration.
+When used for applications such as hair removal there is an unavoidable exposure to the skin of the intense light.
+Due to this reduced specificity and targeting capability, compared with lasers, it is sometimes impossible to produce only one effect on the skin.
+Additional effects produced by IPLs are either side-benefits or undesired side effects.

 How you appear after a treatment will depend on the type of treatment performed, all of which should be explained to you beforehand.
 Some treatments (such as IPL for photo rejuvenation) may produce some mild, temporary redness, and darkening and then flaking-off of freckles.
 Others, such as laser treatments for some birthmarks, may produce intense bruising and swelling.
 Still others, such as treatments for acne scarring, may produce intense swelling and redness with perhaps pinpoint bleeding and oozing.
-If your experience is not as described to you prior to the procedure, you should contact the treatment facility.
+If your experience is not as described to you prior to the procedure, you should contact the treatment facility and consult a medical practitioner.

-Lasers and IPLs used for cosmetic purposes are hazardous.
+There are risks associated with the use of lasers and IPLs in cosmetic treatments.
 There have been reported cases where patients/clients have received an injury following a cosmetic procedure using a laser or IPL.
-Reported injuries have included burns, blistering, scarring, keloids (thickened, overgrown scars), increased or decreased skin pigmentation and eye damage (damage to the retina (back) or uvea (front) of the eye).
+Reported injuries have included burns, blistering, scarring, keloids (thickened, overgrown scars), increased or decreased skin pigmentation and eye damage (damage to the retina [back]or uvea [front] of the eye).

 The causes of such injuries include:

-- use of a laser/IPL by an untrained operator
+- use of a laser/IPL by untrained service providers

 - contraindications/medications that may make skin more sensitive to light therapies not considered or not disclosed by the client/patient (including recent sun exposure)